Some of my larger expeditions:

 Over time I have climbed some challenging summits, including ascending the tallest mountains on all seven continents.
 By completing the 7-Summits I am among 150 (and growing) other mountaineers to complete this goal, and only a handful did it on the first try.
 My expedition to Mount Everest lasted 73-days.
 During this expedition I lost 50 pounds from exertion, helped carry the corpse of a fallen climber, and performed a high-altitude medical intervention to save a climber’s life.
 I reached the summit on June 2, 2005 and endured fifty-minutes on the summit of the world’s tallest mountain in order to enjoy the view.
 There is a 360-degree video below.

-Climbing for me is about entrusting myself to exceed my own expectations.
 With each mountain I push my edge and see how much higher I can climb.
 My expeditions have taken me to the far reaches of the earth; from Antarctica to the Rockies, and from the Alps to the Himalayas.
 The mountains are my classroom.
 Expeditions have taught me lessons about fortitude, trust and excellence.
-Corporate america has much to learn from mountain teamwork.
+Corporate America has much to learn from mountain teamwork.

 |3rd||Minnesotan to climb Everest|